arhebs/custom-rbac-backend/README.md

 - `type` must match endpoint expectations (`access` for protected routes, `refresh` for /auth/refresh).
 - `ver` is a per-user token version; only tokens whose `ver` matches the current `User.token_version` are accepted.
 This enables "logout from all devices" by bumping the user's token_version.

+> Design choice: this implementation intentionally uses **JWT access + refresh tokens over Bearer Authorization headers **
+> with a **Redis-backed blocklist**, rather than a session + cookie + `sessions` table approach suggested as an
+> alternative in the original assignment text.
+The goal is to explicitly demonstrate stateless auth, token payload
+> design, and token revocation mechanics.

 ## Auth & Token Lifecycle